 Tourists can reach the track from Kampala by road, which takes about 4 to 6 hours, entering through Wankar Gate.
 Those traveling by air can fly into Pakuba Airstrip, with a flight taking around 1 hour from Entebbe International Airport or Kajjansi Airfield.

-The best time to visit Te’bito Game Track is during the dry seasons: June to September and December to February, when wildlife is easier to spot.
+The best time to visit Te’bito Game Track is during the dry seasons, June to September and December to February, when wildlife is easier to spot.

 Te’bito Game Track offers tourists a peaceful and memorable adventure with many special moments to enjoy.
+Book a game drive along Te’bito Game Track for a quieter route through Murchison Falls National Park.